 Luxury travel company Abercrombie & Kent offer a 24-day trip through the Northwest Passage aboard a specially designed ship meant for travel in this part of the world.
 The voyage takes intrepid travelers from Quebec to Alaska, with visits to Greenland and the Bering Sea.
 The trip promises plenty of active excursions and interesting stops along the way, making this truly a trip of a lifetime.Continue to 3 of 7 below.

 Travel the Silk Road Like Marco Polo

 For hundreds of years, the ancient Silk Road ran from the Mediterranean Sea all the way to China, facilitating trade and the exchange of ideas across Asia, the Middle East, and parts of Europe.
-In 1271, a Venetian merchant by the name of Marco Polo, set off on a 24-year journey that spanned the length of the road, having many adventures along the way, and spending many years in the court of Kublai Kahn himself, before eventually returning home.
-Once there, he penned a book entitled The Travels of Marco Polo, which introduced readers to far off places for the very first time and made Marco perhaps the most famous traveler in history.
+In 1271, a Venetian merchant by the name of Marco Polo, set off on a 24-year journey that spanned the length of the road, having many adventures along the way.
+Marco ended up spending many years in the court of Kublai Kahn himself, before eventually returning home with wondrous tales to share.
+Eventually, he penned a book entitled The Travels of Marco Polo, which introduced readers to far off places for the very first time and made Marco perhaps the most famous traveler in history.

 Modern travelers can still follow in Marco's footsteps either independently or as part of an organized tour.
-For instance, Intrepid Travel's The Great Silk Road itinerary is 29 days in length and takes the adventurous from China to Uzbekistan.Continue to 4 of 7 below.
+For instance, Intrepid Travel's The Great Silk Road itinerary is 32 days in length and takes adventurers from China to Uzbekistan, with plenty to see in between.Continue to 4 of 7 below.

 04 of 07